weigao95/surfelwarp/README.md

 ### Build Instruction

-The code is developed on Ubuntu 16.04 with `CUDA-9` and `CUDA-10`.
+The code is developed on Visual Studio 2015 with `CUDA-9` .
+It also works on Ubuntu 16.04, but for unknown reason it runs much slower (I haven't investigate it carefully).
+In addition to `cuda`, the code depends on `pcl` , `opencv` and `glfw`.
+On Ubuntu, these dependencies can be installed with `apt`, while they need to be built from source on windows.

 The tested compilers are `gcc-5.4`, `gcc-6.0` and `gcc-6.5`.
 Note that `gcc-5.5` is not supported by CUDA and may cause errors.
 For the installation of CUDA, please follow the [official guide](<https://developer.nvidia.com/cuda-downloads>).

 This repo depends on `pcl` and `opencv`.
 The default versions of both Ubuntu 16.04 and `ros-kinetic` have been tested.
 For Ubuntu 16.04, you can run the following command to install them